-Las Cumbres Observatory is soliciting proposals for science observations for the 2017AB semester, which will begin on 1 April 2017 and run through 30 November 2017.
+Las Cumbres Observatory is soliciting proposals for science observations for the 2019B semester, which will begin on 1 June 2019 and run through 30 November 2019.
 This call is for astronomers from institutions without guarantees of Network time: the University of California at Santa Barbara (UCSB), the Infrared Processing and Analysis Center (IPAC), the University of Colorado, and the Instituto de Astrofisica de Canarias (IAC).
 Astronomers affiliated with LCO, including Time Allocation Committee members and Science Advisory Committee members, are also welcome to submit proposals.
 (LCO's Science Collaboration partners that have guaranteed time conduct independent proposal solicitations and reviews.)

 A powerful storm slammed into Maui this past weekend.
 High winds blew down utility poles, and power went out at Haleakala observatory.
 Today, the site still had no power, so observations haven't been possible.
 Our site manager is at the summit today to assess whether there's been any damage.
 We will update you on the timeline for resuming operations at Haleakala when we get more information.
 If you have time-critical observations scheduled from that site (OGG) in the coming nights, it's unlikely that they will get executed.
 If it's possible for us to make your time-critical observations elsewhere (e.g. with the 1m telescope in Texas), let us know.

 At 0 UT on Feb 5, we will be reducing the CCD overhead times on the Sinistro imagers from 38s to 28s.
 The change will be immediately carried over to the calculation of overheads in the user portal.
 We will attempt to identify pre-transition observation requests that were generated using the request form's "Fill" button and contact the authors of those requests.